aws/jsii/packages/jsii-diff/README.md

 - Any type (class/interface/enum) in **A** must also exist in **B**.
 - Enums have only added members.
+- Classes and interfaces have only added members, or modified existing members in an allowed way.
+- Property types are the same or have been strengthened (see below).
-- Classes and behavioral interfaces have only added members, restricted property types and method return types, and only widened argument types.
+- Methods have only added optional arguments, existing argument types have only been weakened, and the return type has only been strengthened (see below).

-### Subclassing
+### Strengthening and weakening

-In principle, in order to stay API compatible no members can ever be added to interfaces, and no abstract members can ever be added to classes.
-This is because any user of the library could be implementing the interface or could be inheriting frmo the class.
-In those cases, the addition of an abstract member would break their code, since they wouldn't be implementing that member yet.

-Because this contract is a little too restrictive for evolution of libraries, we assume most interfaces will only be implemented by library classes, so we can disregard burden on implementors as part of API compatibility evaluation.

-If an interface or class is intended to be subclassed by library users, annotate it with the `@subclassable` annotation.
-In that case, we will make sure no (abstract) members are added to it.
+- *Strengthening* a type refers to *excluding* more possible values.
+Changing a field from `optional` to `required`, or changing a type from `any` to `string` are examples of strengthening.

+- As the opposite of strengthening, *weakening* refers to *allowing* more possible values.
+Changing a field from `required` to `optional`, or changing a type to a superclass or interface are examples of weakening.

+An API can change in the following way without breaking its consumer:

+- It can *weaken* its input (require *less* from the caller); and
+- It can *strengthen* its output (guarantee *more* to the caller).

 ### Struct types

-Structs (data types, interfaces consisting completely of `readonly` properties) are treated as bags of data.
+Structs (interfaces consisting completely of `readonly` properties) are treated as bags of data.
 Their API compatibility will be evaluated depending on whether they appear in input or output position of operations.
-For example, a struct that is used as a method argument is in input position, and if the struct is the return type of the method it is in output position.

-Input structs may be *weakened*: they may require *less* information in a newer version.
-For example, arguments that used to be required may be made optional.

-Similarly, output structs may be *strengthened*: they may provide *more* information.
-They may add new fields, or make optional fields required.
+- Structs are *weakened* if all types of all of its properties are weakened.
+  Normally removing properties would also be considered weakening, but because that may cause references to the fields in existing code bases to become undefined (which is not allowed in most programming languages) we disallow removing properties.
+- Structs are *strengthened* if all types of all of its properties are strengthened, or if fields are added.

-__jsii-diff__ will check the evolution of structs against their position in an operation.
+__jsii-diff__ will check the evolution of structs against their position in an operation, similar to other types.
+Input structs may be weakened, and output structs may be strengthened.

-Not completely in-line with weakening is that fields may not be taken away from input structs: in most languages a consumer may not provide undeclared fields, so taking away a field may break the Java/C#/Python declaration that assigns a value to the field.
-Therefore, though technically removing fields would be weakening the contract and should be allowed, it is not.
+### Reference types

+Classes and non-struct interface types are considered "reference types".
+By default we treat them as being the result of a function call:

+* Class instances are the return values calling their constructors.
+* Interfaces are only ever implemented by objects returned from the framework, or returned by factory functions.

+This means their evolution falls under the rules of "strengthening": they may only add fields, never take any away or make them optional.

+#### `@subclassable`

+Some classes or interfaces may be intended to be implemented by consumers.
+Those should be marked with the docstring tag `@subclassable`.

+This will effectively cause changes against those types to be checked against the rules for weakening as well (i.e., no new (abstract) fields or members added).
+This is necessary because otherwise any existing implementor of that interface would be broken, since they wouldn't be implementing the new abstract members yet.

+`@subclassable` is not the default since most interfaces are not intended for subclassing, but treating them as such would limit the evolvability of libraries too much.

 ## License